neo4j-devtools/practicle/README.md

 By default, the text for the changelog entry is taken from the pull request title.
 If the pull request body includes `changelog:` on a separate line, it will override the default text.

+If `release-filter` is included, which should be a **regex** string, it will be used to filter out PRs by their names.
+Default value complies with semantic versioning that can optionally start with a *v*, like 1.0.1 or v1.0.1

+# Usage

 ```bash
 Options: